Our Team

 Dr Ian McCubbin is a Principal Clinical Psychologist and Chartered member of the British Psychological Society.
 His first degree (Psychology; MA (hons)) was attained from the University of Glasgow in 2003 and he completed his Doctorate in Clinical Psychology (DClinPSych) at the University of Oxford in 2011.

-For the past 9 years he has been funded by the charity Fight Against Blindness (FAB) to provide psychological assessment and support to children with a visual impairment who are under the care of the Eye Hospital in Oxford.
-He is FAB's lead psychologist and chairs its cross site reviews.
+For the past 11 years he has been funded by the charity Fight Against Blindness (FAB) to provide psychological assessment and support to children with a visual impairment who are under the care of the Eye Hospital in Oxford.

 Richa Aspland thumbnail IMG 79